Callymags/ms4_Sample_Store/README.md

 * Profile displaying Delivery info form – PASS
 * Profile does not display order history table if there is no order history – PASS
 * Profile saves delivery info for use in checkout page – PASS
+* Profile info does not accept white space as a value - PASS
 * User can view previous order history in order history section – PASS
 * Order number link brings user to page with order details – PASS